 difmplay

-difmplay is a shell script to ease playing music from Digitally Imported (DI.fm) and SKY.fm Internet radio.
+difmplay is a shell script to ease playing music from Digitally Imported (DI.FM), SKY.FM, and JAZZRADIO.com Internet radio stations.
 Both free and premium streams are supported.
-Playing the premium streams naturally requires paid subscription to DI.fm or SKY.fm.
+Playing the premium streams requires paid subscription.

 difmplay provides both command line and menu driven interfaces to select the channel and the bitrate. difmplay constructs an URL matching the choices, and passes the URL to the selected audio player application.
-This way one doesn't need to keep bookmarks of the playlist URLs for different channels and bitrates just to avoid visiting (and in case of premium, logging in) the DI.fm or SKY.fm website everytime one wants to play some music.
+This way one doesn't need to keep bookmarks of the playlist URLs for different channels and bitrates just to avoid visiting (and in case of premium, logging in) the DI, SKY, or JAZZRADIO website everytime one wants to play some music.

 Usage